You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 They are little fishermen's houses made out of reeds; some of them are now big and elaborate, with most of the luxuries of modern life inside.
 There is even one that has been converted into a restaurant, the Cason Grottolo.

 The Casoni are fascinating to explore, and one or two of them will let you in to have a look around.
 Many of them have beautiful vegetable gardens, and, during the summer, the owners live entirely from what they grow in their gardens and the fish that they catch.
+Well, that is what they tell me, but I suspect they are buying pasta elsewhere; no Italian can live for long without pasta.

 Our Tip: Bring lots of mosquito spray/cream.
 Because of the waterways, there are lots of mosquitos about.

-You know, walking through Old Town Caorle feels like stepping back in time.
-The 11th-century Cathedral of Saint Stephen is simple yet so beautiful, and I love how peaceful it feels compared to the busier parts of town.
+So, what is there to see?
+Well, the 11th-century Cathedral of Saint Stephen is simple yet so beautiful.
 It’s not flashy, but there’s something about its calm elegance that draws you in.
 What really stood out to me, though, was the bell tower—it’s unlike anything else you’ve seen.
 It’s the last of its kind, and I swear, it feels like it belongs to another world.
-You almost expect someone to lean out and wave like in one of those fairy tales!
+You almost expect someone to lean out and wave like in one of those fairy tales or for some princess to let down her hair!

 Then there’s the Church of the Virgin Mary, which is so important to the town.
-It’s not just a place of worship, but a part of the town’s soul.
+It’s not just a place of worship but a part of the town’s soul.
 Legend has it that centuries ago, fishermen found the statue of the Virgin Mary with Child out at sea, and the people brought it ashore.
 They’ve been celebrating the event with big festivals ever since.
 It’s such a beautiful, peaceful spot by the water, and it really ties the whole town together.

 And don’t skip the old town itself!
 The streets are full of colorful houses, and it reminds me of Burano. with all the bright colors and charming corners.
 Every time I walk through, I find new little nooks—like hidden cafés or quiet squares that feel so relaxed.
 It’s the perfect place to wander slowly, soak in the sights, and just enjoy the moment.